broccoli-smuggler/the_royal_music_tour/README.md

 It is built using the jekyll static website generator based on the barber theme.
 Currently hosted using an AWS buket instance.

 ## setup
 Jekyll requires all dependencies to be saved in the Gemfile.
-Install the dependancies using bundle.
+Install the dependancies using the ruby bundler.
+`gem install bundler`

+Then install the libraries required with:
 `bundle install`

 ## build